Nina G

 After Bonanza Day the cycle closes.
 Holders who want another five years re-register and pay £100 again.
 Old tokens stay.
 New tokens added.
 New ICP cycle begins.

 The full case.
-The data.

 The actuarial numbers.